bodeolukolu/ngsComposer/README.md

 # Introduction

-ngsComposer is an automated pipeline for processing and qiality filtering Next-Generation Sequencing (NGS) reads.
-It
+ngsComposer is an automated pipeline for demultiplexing and quality-filtering Next-Generation Sequencing (NGS) reads.

-For questions, bugs, and suggestions, please contact bolukolu@utk.edu.
+For questions, bugs, and suggestions, please contact: bolukolu@utk.edu.

 Developers:	Ryan G. Kuster (UTK, TN) and Bode A. Olukolu (UTK, TN)